bok1c4/Books/Operating-Systems/notes/os-three-pieces/Operating-Systems-3-Easy-Steps.md

 3. Counter is updated to 400 (greater then 300) and thus we break out of the loop with current pointing at C (the winner)

 To make this process more efficient, it might generally be best to organize the list in sorted order.
 From the highest number of tickets to lowest.

+### Unfairness

+**Time of the first completed job, divided by the time that the second job completes.
+That's the unfairness metric**

+Example:
+R-1 = 10 - first job finishes at 10 seconds
+R-2 = 20 - second job finishes at 20 seconds

+**U = R-1 / R-2 ** = 0,5 seconds

+When both jobs finishes nearly at the same time U (the scheduler) will be quite close to 1.
+That is our goal.

+**Perfectly fair scheduler, would have achieved 1**

+### Stride Scheduling

+**Stride Scheduling is deterministic fair-share scheduler.**

+The Stride Scheduling is created because the randomness is not 100% accurate especially not on short time scales.

+Each job in the system **has a stride**, which is **inverse in proportion to the number of tickets it has**.

+How it Works:

+Jobs A, B, and C with 100, 50 and 250 tickets, respectively we can compute the stride of each by dividing some large number by the number of tickets each process has been assigned.

+A - 100 tickets
+B - 50 tickets
+C - 250 tickets

+> [!NOTE] 10.000 is an example number used, it is recommended to use big values for getting stride

+Example:
+If we divide each of those ticket values by 10.000.
+We get the **stride value** of each process.

+How stride scheduler executes jobs:

+At iteration 0 the pass value for all of the processes is 0.
+When all of the pass values are 0, the scheduler picks the lowest stride value or random pick and executes that process.

+1. Runs the lowest stride value first Or we can implement randomization for process that will run Process running
+2. Increment the **counter** value for the process (called **pass** value) by its stride to track its global process.
+3. The scheduler then uses the **stride** and **pass** values to run next process.

+And now at any given time the scheduler runs the process that has the lowest pass value so far.

+### Stride Scheduling vs Lottery Scheduling

+So from the precision of the Stride Scheduling, why should we use Lottery Scheduling?

+Well lottery scheduling has one nice property that stride scheduling does not: **no global state**.
+Imagine new job enters in middle of the stride scheduling; what should its pass value be?
+Should it be set to 0?
+If so, it will monopolize the CPU.
+With Lottery Scheduling there is no global state per process;
+we simply add a new process with whatever ticket it has, update the single global variable to track how many total tickets we have and go from there.
+In this way lottery scheduling makes it much easier to incorporate new processes in a sensible manner.